harmtemolder/koreader-calibre-plugin/README.md

 ### Things to consider

-- The plugin overwrites existing metadata without asking.
+- The plugin overwrites existing metadata in Calibre without asking.
 That usually isn’t a problem, because you will probably only add to KOReader’s metadata.
 But be aware that you might lose data in calibre if you’re not careful.
+- Pushing sidecars back to KOReader currently only happens for sidecars which are missing.
+For now, manually delete the `<bookname>.sdr` folder from the device before attempting to push the sidecars back to KOReader for any books you would like to overwrite the current metadata with Calibre's metadata.
+- When pushing missing sidecars to the device, no attempt is made to convert Calibre's metadata to account for changes in KOReader's sidecar format.
+Old metadata may work unpredictably if it's from a different version of KOReader.

 ### Supported devices